 For many, the Christmas Truce remains one of the most enduring and symbolic moments of World War One.
-The events of December 1914 have become an integral part of national remembrance and provide a centrepiece for the current First World War centenary commemorations.
+The events of December 1914 have become an integral part of national remembrance and provided a centrepiece for much of the First World War centenary commemorations.

 Yet, the Christmas Truce has also become one of the most misunderstood events of the entire war.
-Short of definitive evidence, many now suggest the real truth behind the events is rather different, and often more mundane, than many would believe today.
+Short of definitive evidence, it is now clear that the truth behind the events is rather different, and often more mundane, than many would believe today.

-Furthermore, many veterans would later dismiss suggestions that a truce occurred at all, adamant that it could not have taken place in a war that had already seen sickening losses on both sides.
-For those who were not involved in, or did not bear witness to, those incredible events, it is entirely understandable that they would be sceptical of the many reports of fraternisation that would soon emerge.
+Furthermore, many veterans would dismiss suggestions that a truce occurred at all, adamant that it could not have taken place in a war that had already seen huge losses on both sides.
+For those who were not involved in, or were not witness to, the events that were being described as happening elsewhere, it is entirely understandable that they would be sceptical of the many reports of fraternisation that would soon emerge.

-Elsewhere, however, it is clear that extraordinary events did unfold during that first Christmas of the Great War.
+Nevertheless, there are multiple sources that confirm these events did unfold during that first Christmas of the Great War.
 Recent estimates suggest some form of temporary truce or fraternisation took place on at least two thirds of the front held by British troops, which was subsequently well documented by both official British and German sources.
 There were also a plethora of personal accounts and diaries produced that told of soldiers exchanging souvenirs, photographs, and food and drink in no man’s land on Christmas Day 1914.

 Many men spoke of their experiences in letters written after the truce, with a significant number of these accounts later published by newspapers and journals.
 The events described were so incredible that those at home could scarcely believe them.
 One such account was written by former Aston Villa and Wolverhampton Wanderers inside-forward, Herbert Smart, who was serving as a Gunner in the Royal Artillery: